Monday, January 21, 2013

 1961- 1989

-It took the caddiemaster but a few minutes to figure out this issue was larger than himself, so he headed up to the clubhouse.
+It took the caddie master but a few minutes to figure out the issues were larger than himself, so he headed up to the clubhouse.
 The limited supply of drive carts was ferried out to the first tee.
-Calls were placed to nearby country clubs to borrow additional drive carts, which magically showed up on the flatbeds of semi-trailer trucks.
-Pull carts used for late day and off-season play were taken out of storage.
-Automobiles driven by other than the usual Sunday morning crowd began to trickle into the parking lot.
-The head pro, his Sunday duties suddenly expanded from schmoozing the husbands and flirting with the wives, emerged from his Cadillac Seville rubbing sand from his eyes.
+Calls were placed to nearby country clubs to borrow additional drive carts, which showed up in short order on the flatbeds of semi-trailer trucks.
+Pull carts normally reserved for late day and off-season play were taken out of storage.
+Then autos driven by other than the usual Sunday morning crowd began trickling into the parking lot.
+The head pro, his Sunday duties unexpectedly expanded from schmoozing the husbands and flirting with the wives, emerged from his Cadillac El Dorado rubbing sand from his eyes.
 The "never before noon on Sunday" Club Manager appeared.
 The Club President drove up the entrance road.
-The Chairman of the Caddie Committee, who thought he had volunteered to emcee and hand out awards at the end-of-the-year caddie banquet, was retrieved from a church pew.
+The Chairman of the Caddie Committee, who thought his volunteer assignment would be satisfied by emceeing and handing out awards at the end-of-the-year caddie banquet, was retrieved from a church pew.
 He wasn't pleased.
 None of them were happy, not in the least.

-So it would be clear we were united, we caddies massed and organized.
+To make it clear we were united, we caddies massed and organized.
 We marched out to the center of the driving range.
-We sat down on the target practice greens, making it perfectly clear that nobody should use the range, not without risking serious injury to the young men sitting in.
+We sat down on the target practice greens, preventing golfers from using the range, at least not without risking serious injury to the young men sitting thereon.
 And being good 1960’s protestors, we chanted slogans and then sang at the top of our lungs “We Shall Overcome.”
-Our refrains echoed across the greens, over the sandtraps, and throughout the forests.
+The refrains of the civil rights anthem echoed across the greens, over the sandtraps, and through the forests.

 March on Washington